alenia/gogaruco_proposal_2012/notes/polya_notes.md

 the code.
 The student is constantly focused on the end goal since the concept which they are trying to prove is codified in the first integration test.
-When they get to the step of "Alright, I have my controller.
-What do I do next?" the test come back with _example_.
-(Use Sarah Mei's example from blog BDD outside in blog post)
+When they get to the step of "Alright, I have my route.
+What do I do next?" the test come back with "What's a flying monkey?".